Recess appointment: History

 Presidents since George Washington have made recess appointments.
 Washington appointed South Carolina judge John Rutledge as Chief Justice of the United States during a congressional recess in 1795.
 Because of Rutledge's political views and occasional mental illness, however, the Senate rejected his nomination, and Rutledge attempted suicide and resigned.
 Almost every president has used recess appointments to appoint judges, over 300 such judicial recess appointments before 2000, including ten Supreme Court justices.

 New Jersey judge William J. Brennan was appointed to the Supreme Court by President Dwight D. Eisenhower in 1956 by a recess appointment.
 This was done in part with an eye on the presidential campaign that year; Eisenhower was running for reelection, and his advisors thought it would be politically advantageous to place a northeastern Catholic on the court.
 Brennan was promptly confirmed when the Senate came back into session.
-Eisenhower, in a recess appointment, designated Charles W. Yost as United States Ambassador to Syria.
+Eisenhower, in a recess appointment, also designated Charles W. Yost as United States Ambassador to Syria.
 Eisenhower made two other recess appointments, Chief Justice Earl Warren and Associate Justice Potter Stewart.

-According to the Congressional Research Service, President Ronald Reagan made 240 recess appointments (average 30 per year) and President George H. W. Bush made 77 recess appointments (average 19 per year).
+As reported by Adam Serwer, writing for Mother Jones, the Congressional Research Service (CRS) talliedPresident Ronald Reagan ma[king] 240 recess appointments [during his time in office], [and] President George H. W. Bush ma[king] 77 recess appointments....

 George H. W. Bush appointed Lawrence Eagleburger as Secretary of State during a recess in 1992; Eagleburger, as Deputy Secretary of State, had in effect filled that role after James Baker resigned.

-President Bill Clinton made 139 recess appointments (average of 17 per year).
+Henry B. Hogue, a specialist in American national government, summarised the next presidents for the CRS, statingPresident William J. Clinton made 139 recess appointments [during his presidency], 95 to full-time positions and 44 to part-time positions.
+President George W. Bush made 171 recess appointments, 99 to full-time positions and 72 to part-time positions.

-President George W. Bush made 171 recess appointments (average of 21 per year).
-During the last two years of the Bush administration, Democratic Senate Majority Leader Harry Reid sought to prevent further recess appointments.
-Bush promised not to make any during the August recess that year, but no agreement was reached for the two-week Thanksgiving break, in November 2007.
+During the last two years of the Bush administration, Democratic Senate Majority Leader Harry Reid sought to prevent recess appointments.
+Bush promised not to make any during the August recess that year, but no agreement was reached for the two-week Thanksgiving break in November 2007.
 As a result, Reid did not allow adjournments of more than three days from then until the end of the Bush presidency by holding pro forma sessions.
 Prior to this, there had been speculation that James W. Holsinger would receive a recess appointment as Surgeon General of the United States.